China Registers 12 New COVID-19 Cases In 24 Hours, No People Died - Authorities - UrduPoint

 China Registers 12 New COVID-19 Cases In 24 Hours, No People Died - Authorities

-BEIJING (UrduPoint News / Sputnik - 25th April, 2020) China has registered 11 new imported cases of COVID-19 and one more case of internal transmission within the past 24 hours, with no people having died of the disease, the National Health Commission said on Saturday.
+BEIJING (UrduPoint News / Sputnik - 01st May, 2020) China has registered six new imported cases of COVID-19 and six more cases of internal transmission within the past 24 hours, with no people having died of the disease, the National Health Commission said on Friday.

 No new cases of the coronavirus have been registered in the province of Hubei, where the city of Wuhan - the epicenter of the pandemic - is located.